iPDB -- Optimizing Semantic SQL Queries

 \subsection{Extensibility of \dbname{}}

 \dbname{} supports a wide variety of tabular models through ONNX runtime~\cite{onnxruntime}, local LLM models through LLaMa.cpp, and remote LLM models through OpenAI-compatible APIs.
-However, given the highly dynamic LLM model space, it is crucial to have an extensible platform that is capable of adopting new model execution techniques.
+Given the highly dynamic LLM model space, it is crucial to have an extensible platform capable of adopting new model execution techniques.

-Due to the tight integration of \dbname{} with the base engine, the model catalog, native predict operator, and optimizer are implemented as internal components of the system.
-Hence, it is not trivial for a developer to introduce a new model execution technique to Operator {\tt predict}.
-Thus, \dbname{} implements executors as statically linked third-party libraries within the system.
-Each executor library extends a common interface that shares a common prediction state and a pre-defined set of functions that perform different phases of the {\tt predict} operator. {\tt Predict} defines a base \verb|Predictor| class that includes the member functions listed in Table~\ref{tab:predictor_func}.
+Due to the tight integration of \dbname{} with the base engine, the model catalog, native predict operator, and optimizer are implemented as internal system components. \dbname{} implements executors as statically linked third-party libraries.
+Each executor library extends a common interface that shares a common prediction state and a pre-defined set of functions that perform different phases of the {\tt PREDICT} operator. \dbname{} has a base \verb|Predictor| class including four member functions, namely {\tt Config($\cdot$)}, {\tt Load($\cdot)$}, {\tt PredictChunk($\cdot$)} and {\tt ScanChunk($\cdot$)}.
+To add a new execution technique, a developer extend the {\tt Predictor} class and implements and includes the new technique in the execution selection logic of the {\tt PREDICT} operator.

-Currently, \dbname{} has three executors that extend the \verb|Predictor| class, namely, the ONNX executor, the LLaMa.cpp executor, and the LLM API executor.
-The executor to utilize in the \verb|predict| operator is determined based on the model type and location.
-To introduce a new execution technique, a developer only needs to extend and implement the new technique and include it in the execution selection logic of operator {\tt predict}.